Stephanie-Ash/the-pizza-oven/TESTING.md

 ### Python Automated Testing

-Automated testing on all original Python code was carried out on both project apps using the Django testing framework.
-The following tests were carried out:
+Automated testing on all original Python code has been carried out on both project apps using the Django testing framework.
+The following tests have been carried out:

 * **Restaurant App - Models**
     * The Restaurant model string method returns the restaurant name.